 Lifestyle Factors and Sperm Health

 Book title – “Male and Sperm Factors that Maximize IVF Success” published by Cambridge University Press

-Expected publication in 2019
+Expected publication in early 2020

 Nutrition has a major impact on male fertility and can change parameters such as morphology, motility and sperm count.

 - The current scientific literature was analysed for evidence on how diet affects male fertility

 - A fertility friendly diet is advised which is high in fruits, vegetables, fish, pulses, nuts, seeds and wholegrains.
 A fertility friendly diet is low in red meat, sugar and processed foods.

 - Moderate exercise is beneficial where disrupted sleep or shift work may have a negative effect